 Countryside Tour: Enchanting Small Towns & Cheese Farm

 To continue your color tour, head east on Hawley road, turn north on Scottville Road and east on Conrad Road.
-This is one of the most famous sections of road during the autumn season, since it is lined with brilliant trees.
-This is an excellent spot for an Instagram photo op.
+This is one of the most famous sections of road during the autumn season, since it is lined with brilliantly colored trees.
+This is an excellent spot for an Instagram photo.

 The drive on our fall color map will then take through villages of Custer, Fountain and Freesoil.
 When you get to Millerton Road, don’t miss the chance to stop at Michigan Farm Cheese Dairy, known to locals as Andrulis Cheese Farm.
 Sample some traditional, Baltic-style farmers cheese in various flavors and grab your favorite for the drive.

 If you’re up for a scenic detour, take US-31 north to West Forest Trail.
 Here you will enter 3,450 acres of federal forest land, complete with a campground, hiking trails, picnic areas, sand dunes and Lake Michigan beaches.
 It’s worth the drive to see this protected, natural area.
 There are a great number of coniferous trees within the Nordhouse Dunes, but we’re sure you’ll see some color along the way.